Farmhouse White Bread Recipe

 To add a burst of flavor to your bread, try incorporating herbs or spices into the dough.
 Options like rosemary, thyme, garlic powder, or even cinnamon can take your farmhouse white bread to a whole new level.

-See also Chicken Bread Recipe
+See also Fruit Bread Recipe

 Using different types of milk